 - Served a minimum of 6 years in the Reserves or National Guard.

-- Be the surviving spouse of a service member who passed away while serving or due to a service-related disability, became a prisoner of war or went MIA.
+- Be the surviving spouse of a service member who passed away while serving or due to a service-connected disability, became a prisoner of war or went MIA.

-What if I don’t meet minimum service requirements?
+What if I don’t meet the minimum service requirements?

 Prospective borrowers who were dishonorably discharged or did not serve long enough may not qualify for a VA loan or other VA benefits.